 Public Liability and Risk Assessment

-Also included in the fee is Third Party Public Liability Insurance for each venue during the period of the Emsworth Arts Trail.
+Also included in the fee is Third Party Public Liability Insurance during the period of the Emsworth Arts Trail.
 The insurance will not cover any stolen items from venues or damage to artwork etc. This would need to be covered by your own household insurance or alternative artist insurance.

 Please note that neither the Emsworth Arts Trail Committee nor any committee members can accept liability for loss or damage to personal property or for personal injury sustained by members of the public while visiting venues on the Arts Trail, nor for any misprints, misrepresentations or failings by the contributors or contributing organisations.